 Knowing the difference between Assessment Year (AY) and Financial Year (FY) for a common taxpayer is quite baffling.
 People often use AY and FY interchangeably and this sometimes leads to errors at the time of filing the ITR (Income Tax Return).

 In this article, we have put together all the minute details about Assessment Year is the AY full form and Financial Year (FY).
-This should help one clear out all the misconceptions about the difference between assessment year and financial year, financial year and assessment year, current assessment year, current financial year, financial year starts from, what is the current assessment year , which financial year is this and much more.
+This should help one clear out all the misconceptions about the difference between assessment year and financial year, financial year and assessment year, and much more.

 In simplest words, a financial year is a year in which you earn income.
 That means if you transact for goods/services anytime between April 1st, 2020 and March 31st, 2021, the applicable financial year for you will be 2020-21

 Assessment year meaning is the year in which your income is assessed and taxed by the income tax department is called the Assessment Year (AY).
 In other words, AY is the succeeding year of the financial year.
-For instance, if your financial year is 2020-21, the assessment year will be 2021-22.
+For instance, if your current financial year is 2019-20, the assessment year will be assessment year 2020-21.

-Note: As per the Indian laws, both financial year and assessment year starts on 1st April and ends on 31st March.
+Note: As per the Indian laws, both financial year and assessment year in income tax starts on 1st April and ends on 31st March.